-The underwriters propose initially to offer the shares and warrants to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$0.05 per share of common stock and related warrant.
-After the initial offering, the public offering price and other selling terms may be changed by the representative.
+The underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+After the initial offering of the shares, the public offering price and other selling terms may be changed by the representative.